Photo: Ann-Sofi Rosenkvist/imagebank.sweden.se

 In recent years there have been many changes to the curriculum and the way Swedish schools are organised, but the basic premise of free education for all remains.
-Education is compulsory for all children aged 7 to 15/16, although nearly all start at age 6.
+Education is compulsory for all children aged 6 to 15/16.

 Students who pass exams in at least Swedish, English and mathematics at the age of 15/16 (the vast majority) go on to do three years in gymnasium – upper secondary school (high school) – while the others study educational programmes tailored to their needs.